experientlabs/spark_playground/spark-yarn-hostname/readme.md

 Issues
-The issue with this solution is that all of the hostnames point to localhost.
+1. The issue with this solution is that all of the hostnames point to localhost.
 This means that if you were, e.g. yarn.worker1.org:8042 and changed only the port number so you end up with this: yarn.worker1.org:18080 you will see the spark history server, despite being on the yarn worker hostname.
 However, I don’t honestly know how to solve this since everything is actually pointing to localhost.
+2. Another bug is that generate-docker-compose.sh generates docker-compose with some alignment issue that I need to fix as time permits.
 References and Credits:
 https://medium.com/@MarinAgli1/using-hostnames-to-access-hadoop-resources-running-on-docker-5860cd7aeec1
 https://github.com/dvddarias/docker-hoster